 Family Ties in College Basketball

 If you feel like there family ties throughout college basketball, you’re right.
 It’s not just sons of NBA players who are smattering the college basketball landscape this year.
-It’s sons of pro players, brothers of pro players, player coach son-father combos, and players with family members starring in other professional sports.
+It’s sons of pro players, brothers of pro players, brothers playing together, player coach son-father combos, and players with family members starring in other professional sports.
 Yes, college basketball is fun to begin with.
 But when you add the guessing game of, “why does that guy look familiar?,” or “I remember when his pops was…” it makes it enjoyable on a different level.